The Hacker Who Reached Out to a Food Delivery Startup First

 The Vulnerability

-Our webhook feature let users specify a URL for us to call when events happened.
-The problem: we didn't validate those URLs properly.
+The startup's webhook feature let restaurant partners specify a URL to receive order notifications.
+The problem: the platform didn't validate those URLs properly.

 With this vulnerability, an attacker could potentially: